Top hikes on Hauser Kaibling

 Hiking bus

 The regional hiking buses are the perfect way to start your hiking day.
-Whether valley bus, regional line or hiking & bike bus - 13 lines take you comfortably to the most beautiful starting points for hikes, crossings and valley changes.
-Top: With the Schladming-Dachstein Sommercard, you can travel for free and save yourself the trouble of searching for a parking space.
+Whether valley bus, regional line or hike & bike bus - 13 lines take you comfortably to the most beautiful starting points for hikes, crossings and valley changes.
+Top: With the Schladming-Dachstein Sommercard, you get around for free and save yourself the trouble of searching for a parking space.
 Simply hop on, show your card and enjoy the diversity of the Schladming-Dachstein region.